bobbyjim/x16-corewar/README.md

 CORESHELL is the command-line interpreter/debugger.
-Within it, you can query and reset core data, inject single statements into core data, create new warrior processes at a designated point in the core, and load redcode files.  you can step-execute one epoch, or run it all in a graphical "arena" for several thousand epochs at a time.
+Within it, you can query and reset core data, inject single statements into core data, create new warrior processes at a designated point in the core, and load redcode files.
+You can step-execute one epoch, or run it all in a graphical "arena" for several thousand epochs at a time.

 The Coreshell prompt looks like this: